Vanderbilt University: Administration history

-Since the opening of the university in 1875, only eight individuals have served as chancellor.
+Since the opening of the university in 1875, only nine individuals have served as chancellor.
 Landon Garland was the university's first chancellor, serving from 1875 to 1893.
 Garland organized the university and hired its first faculty.
 Garland Hall, an academic building on campus, is named in his honor.

 The next chancellor was James Kirkland—serving from 1893 to 1937, he had the longest tenure of any Vanderbilt chancellor.
 He was responsible for severing the university's ties with the Methodist Church and relocating the medical school to the main campus.
 Vanderbilt's Main Building was renamed Kirkland Hall after Kirkland left in 1937.

 The longest-tenured chancellor was followed by one of the shortest-tenured.
 Oliver Carmichael served Vanderbilt for just nine years, 1937 to 1946.
 Carmichael developed the graduate school, and established the Joint University Libraries for Vanderbilt, Peabody, and Scarritt College.
 Carmichael Towers, a set of high-rise dormitories on the northern edge of campus, were named for Chancellor Carmichael.

 Carmichael's successor was Harvie Branscomb.
 Branscomb presided over a period of major growth and improvement at the university that lasted from 1946 until 1963.
 He was responsible for opening the admissions policy to all races.
 Branscomb Quadrangle is a residence hall complex named for the chancellor.

 Alexander Heard, for whom the campus's 10-library system (with 3.3 million total volumes) is named, served as chancellor from 1963 to 1982.
 During his 20-year tenure, the Owen Graduate School of Management was founded, and Vanderbilt's merger with Peabody College was negotiated.
 He also survived calls for his ouster because of his accommodating stance on desegregation.

 Joe B. Wyatt was the chancellor who served immediately after Heard, from 1982 until 2000.
 Wyatt oversaw a great increase in the university's endowment, an increase in student diversity, and the renovation of many campus buildings.
 Wyatt placed great emphasis on improving the quality of faculty and instruction, and during his tenure Vanderbilt rose to the top 25 in the U.S. News & World Report's annual rankings for the first time.
 The Wyatt Center on Peabody's campus is named for Wyatt and his wife.

 Gee was appointed chancellor by the Board of Trust in February 2000.
 After allegations of lavish spending in 2005, the Board of Trust established a committee to monitor his personal spending more closely.

 After Gordon Gee's departure in 2007, Zeppos was named interim chancellor.
 He was named chancellor suo jure on March 1, 2008, by the university's Board of Trust.
 In April 2019, Zeppos announced his intention to resign from the chancellorship on August 1, 2019.
-Zeppos was succeeded by Interim Chancellor Susan R. Wente.
 On December 4, 2019, it was announced that Daniel Diermeier would be the next chancellor.
+Diermeier took office on July 1 of the next year.